Van For Sale

 Instrument Cluster Foil Repair kit installed

 Transaxle gear oil flushed and replaced.
 Shifts great.
+(Unknown status on being rebuilt.
+I would assume it is all original.)

 All original curtains included.
 Everything in great shape except for the curtain behind the driver-seat.
 Some of the plastic sliders have fallen off.
 Still functions pretty well though.
+Looks to be an easy fix, I have never cared enough to look into it.

 Includes Bostig manual PDF with my notes during the install